na-na-hi/renget/archive/vpmdcloverpb.md

 >- Energetic, but quiet.
 Not likely to speak up in a crowd.
 >- Feels a need to prove herself to others.
 >- Slightly pessimistic/paranoid at times.
+>- Hates duplicity (People lying to her, having to lie herself, and to some extent liars in general.)
 >- **Speech**: Often tends towards terseness.
 Can occasionally talk at length about subjects she's interested in, but not to strangers.
 >- **Garb**: Always seen wearing a somewhat worn Cover Scarf, dyed in a pallet matching her own colors.
 Owns a wool traveling cloak.